-- Schedule the assessments, in discussion with the employer and or training provider - Will ask the employer to provide technical expert(s) for the practical observation for this pathway - Operational Delivery Engineer.
-The employer technical expert will be approved by the EUIAS and initially standardised.
-The employer technical expert will be expected to carry out the practical observation, assess the practical activities, provide a preliminary grade, complete and submit the formal assessment documentation to the EUIAS and attend the technical interview upon request - Provides the independent industry technical expert(s) for the technical interview - Provides the invigilator for the knowledge test (if agreed in the price) - Arranges re-sits within the 6 month EPA window, if required - Carries out a final moderation to confirm grading decisions - Will provide results of EPA with 11 days of final moderation
+- Schedule the assessments, in discussion with the employer and or training provider - Will provide the independent industry technical expert(s) for the practical observation for this pathway - Asset Management Engineer.
+The independent industry technical expert will be approved by the EUIAS and initially standardised.
+The independent industry technical expert will be expected to carry out the practical observation, assess the practical activities, provide a preliminary grade, complete and submit the formal assessment documentation to the EUIAS and will be involved in the technical interview

+- Provides the independent industry technical expert(s) for the technical interview - Provides the invigilator for the knowledge test (if agreed in the price) - Arranges re-sits within the 6 month EPA window, if required - Carries out a final moderation to confirm grading decisions - Will provide results of EPA with 11 working days of final moderation

-Responsibilities of Employer and / or training provider
+Responsibilities of Employer and / or training provider: